 Flight Numbers and Ratings (Disc Golf Numbers)

 You may want to check out our previous article entitled “What You Need to Know About Disc Flight Numbers” for more detailed information on this topic.
 In addtion to flight ratings, disc weight and speed will affect the stability of most discs.
-If you can get a drvier disc up to full speed, then the main flight numbers you want to look at are the last two (turn and fade respectively).
+If you can get a driver disc up to full speed, then the main flight numbers you want to look at are the last two (turn and fade respectively).
 Turn refers to how much the disc will naturally drift to the right at full speed (on a righty backhand throw), with negative numbers meaning it will want to turn more.
 Fade refers to how hard the disc will come back to the left at the end when its rotational speed begins to slow down.
+A higher number equals more fade.

-Examples of Innova's neutral-flying driver discs include the Shryke, Wraith, and Orc.
+Examples of Innova's neutral-flying (aka stable) driver discs include the Shryke, Wraith, and Orc.
 TL3, Leopard3, and Eagle are nuetral-flying fairway drivers.
 The Mako3 and Nova have similar flight ratings but are mid-ranges instead of drivers.
 These discs are engineered to hold a relatively straight flight path, and they can be thrown at different release angles to achieve different directional shot shapes.
-Neutral discs are very versatile and dependable.
+Neutral (or stable discs) are excellent at staying on the angle released and are known to be versatile and dependable.
 Even the best players in the world will tell you that the hardest shot to throw in disc golf is a dead straight shot.
 When you have a tight tunnel to go through or just want to minimize the low-speed turn at the end of the throw, you will want to turn to a trusty neutral disc.

 Neutral discs can be used for more than just straight-flying shots, though.
 Every disc will be a little different, so you can experiment with different release angles, heights and disc speeds to shape a wide variety of shots.
 You might be able to hold a Mako3 on a slow, drifting anyhyzer line the entire length of the fairway.
 Or, you can throw a Innova Shryke on a slight hyzer angle to ride a side wind that might knock down an overstable disc too quickly.
 Practice different shots and learn to utilize all your discs in different situations.